AUDIT COMMITTEE CHARTER

 - other material written communications between the outside auditors and management, such as any management letter or schedule of unadjusted differences.

-- Discuss with the outside auditors the matters required to be discussed by AICPA, Professional Standards, Vol. 1 AU Section 380, as adopted by the Public Company Accounting Oversight Board, relating to the conduct of the audit, including any difficulties encountered in the course of the audit work, any restrictions on the scope of activities or access to requested information, and any significant disagreements with management.
+- Discuss with the outside auditors the matters required to be discussed by applicable accounting and auditing standards, including those adopted by the Public Company Accounting Oversight Board, relating to the conduct of the audit, including any difficulties encountered in the course of the audit work, any restrictions on the scope of activities or access to requested information, and any significant disagreements with management.

 - Review disclosures made to the Audit Committee by the Company’s CEO and CFO during their certification process for the Form 10-K and Form 10-Q about any significant deficiencies in the design or operation of internal controls or material weaknesses therein and any fraud involving management or other employees who have a significant role in the Company’s internal controls.